NLnetLabs/rpki-doc/source/krill/index.rst

 ------------

-Krill is intended for:
+**Krill is intended for:**

-- Organisations who hold address space from multiple Regional Internet Registries (RIRs).
-Using Krill, you can manage ROAs for all resources seamlessly within one system.
+- **Organisations who hold address space from multiple Regional Internet Registries (RIRs).
+Using Krill, ROAs can be managed seamlessly for all resources within one system.**
-- Organisations that need to be able to delegate RPKI to their customers or different business units, so that that they can run their own CA and manage ROAs themselves.
+- **Organisations that need to be able to delegate RPKI to their customers or different business units, so that that they can run their own CA and manage ROAs themselves.**
-- Organisations who do not wish to rely on the web interface of the hosted systems that the RIRs offer, but require RPKI management that is integrated with their own systems using a common UI or API.
+- **Organisations who do not wish to rely on the web interface of the hosted systems that the RIRs offer, but require RPKI management that is integrated with their own systems using a common UI or API.**

 ------------